fury-gl/fury/docs/source/posts/2022/2021-06-08-week-1-mohamed.rst

 What is coming up next week?
 ----------------------------

-If the implemented timeline is good to go, I will write the associated tests, finish up any missing methods, and document it properly.
+If the implemented `Timeline` is good to go, I will write the associated tests, finish up any missing methods, and document it properly.
 I will probably continue implementing the other interpolation methods as well.

 Did you get stuck anywhere?